marvel308/mkolman.github.io/_posts/2018-11-10-sound_card_network.md

 categories: debugging SRE network bug
 ---

-A story about my non-trivial debugging experience.
+A story about my first non-trivial debugging experience.

 A _'fake it \'till you make it'_ attitude led me to a job as a [Site Reliability Engineer][GoogleSRE] at Google Dublin.
 On 2018-11-05 I started as a Software